topspin/topspin-wordpress/readme.txt

 == Changelog ==

+= 3.0.4 =
+* Fixed additional foreach() warnings in Topspin_Store.php
+* Fixed documentation reference to v2 header image title
+* Fixed documentation typos / formatting errors
+* Replaced Rebuild function with a safer INSERT INTO MySQL operation in case of rebuild error which may have been causing database tables to be truncated and not rebuilt in rare cases.

 = 3.0.3 =
 * Fixed upgrading issue

 = 3.0.2 =
-* Adding clarification to documentation for upgrading from v2.0 (Thanks to John Jacobus / TRICIL)
+* Added documentation for upgrading from v2.0 (Thanks to John Jacobus / TRICIL)
 * Added FAQ and cleaned up documentation
-* Added functions from v2 Plugin necessary for the v2 Theme to work (Thanks to John Jacobus / TRICIL)
+* Added v2 functions necessary for the v2 Theme to work (Thanks to John Jacobus / TRICIL)
 * Added error/success messages on Settings page
 * Fixed version tagging
 * Fixed plugin name and author info